tensorpack/tensorpack/examples/ImageNetModels/README.md

 This VGG16 script, when trained with 32x8 batch size, reaches the following error rate after 100 epochs (30h with 8 P100s).
-This reproduces the VGG experiements in the paper [Group Normalization](https://arxiv.org/abs/1803.08494).
+This reproduces the VGG experiments in the paper [Group Normalization](https://arxiv.org/abs/1803.08494).

  | No Normalization                 | Batch Normalization | Group Normalization |
  |:---------------------------------|---------------------|--------------------:|